Your basket is currently empty!

 Praziquantel excels at treating tapeworm infections, whereas pyrantel pamoate and mebendazole have variable efficacy depending on the parasite species.

-Regarding the safety profile, ivermectin is generally well-tolerated, with mild side effects such as dizziness and nausea.
+Regarding its safety profile, ivermectin is generally well-tolerated, with mild side effects, including dizziness and nausea.

 Albendazole may cause liver enzyme elevation, while pyrantel pamoate and praziquantel can lead to gastrointestinal disturbances.